Resistors and Squares

 The second problem

-3. All even numbers are good because one can line up $2k-1$ squares along two sides of the square, and the remaining space is a single square.
+squares along two sides of the square, and the remaining space is a single square. - The number

-4. The number $n=2$ is not good.
-This is because if $2$ were good, at least one of the two squares would have its corners at one of the corners of the big square and its sides overlapping the sides of the big square.
-This would force that square to completely overlap the big square or it would force the remaining square to be an $L$ shape.
-Both of these are absurd.
+is not good.
+This is because if were good, at least one of the two squares would have its corners at one of the corners of the big square and its sides overlapping the sides of the big square.
+This would force that square to completely overlap the big square or it would force the remaining square to be an shape.
+Both of these are absurd. - The numbers